 Bibingka is a type of rice cake native to the Philippines traditionally made from galapong (milled glutinous rice).
+This “kakanin” has been a cherished part of Filipino culture for generations.
+It’s characterized by its uniquely moist and chewy texture, combined with the comforting aroma of banana leaves.
 Typically sold alongside Puto Bumbong after Misa de Gallo which is a series of morning masses beginning on the 16th of December.

 You might also like:

-- 1 cup rice flour
+- 1 1/4 cup rice flour

-- 1 cup warm coconut milk (warmed in microwave)
+- 1 cup coconut milk

 - 1/8 tsp salt

-- 2 eggs
+- 2 medium eggs

-- 2 tbsp butter softened
+- 2 tbsp butter (melted)

-- 2 tsp baking powder
+- 1 tbsp baking powder

 - 1 salted egg (cut in 5 pieces)

-- grated coconut
+- 1 cup grated coconut